treykeown/arguably/README.md

 `arguably` uses your docstrings to automatically generate help messages.
 It supports all major formats for docstrings: reStructuredText, Google, Numpydoc, and Epydoc.

-Type annotations are optional, but `arguably` can use them to automatically convert arguments to their type.
+Type annotations are optional, but `arguably` can use them to automatically convert arguments.
 It has smart handling for mapping built-in types to the command line, including `tuple`, `list`, `enum.Enum`, and `enum.Flag`.

 There are also a few special behaviors you can attach to a parameter via `Annotated[]` and the `arguably.arg.*` functions.
 Using `arguably.arg.builder()`, you can even build an object to pass in from the command line (using syntax